MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/scoring-model-accuracy.md

 ## Improve model performance

-If your model isn't ready to publish or isn't performing well, try the following steps to improve its scores:
+If your model isn't ready to publish or isn't performing well, try the following steps to improve its scores.

 - Review the attributes it uses.
 - View attribute insights to understand their influence on the model's overall prediction.